LuminarAiConsultancy/LuminarAiConsultancy/README.md

 ### Background

-18 years in IT operations, self-taught developer, and a sitting municipal councillor — so I've watched the gap between AI adoption and operational governance up close.
+Over 30 years in business and tech operations, self-taught developer, and a sitting municipal councillor — so I've watched the gap between AI adoption and operational governance up close.
 I architected and shipped LUMINARYX solo, and I build for the people who have to defend the decision later.

 ---